Janet Jackson: 2015–2019: Unbreakable, touring and Rock and Roll Hall of Fame

 Her emotional rendition of "What About", a song about domestic violence originally recorded for The Velvet Rope, drew media attention highlighting her recent separation from her husband; Jackson's brother Randy alleges she suffered verbal abuse by Al Mana which contributed to the breakdown of their marriage.
 Proceeds from the concert of September 9, 2017, at the Toyota Center in Houston, Texas were donated to relief efforts supporting evacuees of Hurricane Harvey.
 Jackson met with Houston mayor Sylvester Turner and evacuees at the George R. Brown Convention Center prior to the performance.
 Jackson received the Billboard Icon Award at the 2018 Billboard Music Awards.
 In an interview for Billboard magazine, Jackson revealed that she was then working on new music.
 On August 16, 2018, Jackson and Rhythm Nation entered into a partnership with Cinq Music Group.
 The next day, Jackson released the single "Made for Now", a collaboration with Daddy Yankee.

 In October 2018, she received her third nomination for induction into the Rock and Roll Hall of Fame.
-In 2019, Jackson was inducted into Rock and Roll Hall of Fame.
+In 2019, Jackson was inducted into the Rock and Roll Hall of Fame.

 On May 17, 2019, Jackson launched a four-month Las Vegas residency entitled Metamorphosis.
 The initial schedule comprised fourteen shows at the Park Theater at Park MGM resort; three additional shows were added in May.
 In September and November 2019 Jackson performed a series of concerts in support of the 30th anniversary of the Rhythm Nation album in Welch Treasure Island Resort & Casino, San Francisco and Hawaii.
 In 2019, Jackson played a variety of festivals in the US and abroad, including The Glastonbury Festival.